January 27, 2025

 A corporate card is a credit or charge card employees can use to cover business expenses with pre-approved funds.
 Giving an employee access to a corporate card makes it possible to avoid reimbursement of expenses altogether and may even lead to discounts on certain purchases, saving your business time and money versus a lengthy reimbursement process.

-Ramp makes it easier to manage employee expenses.
+Ramp makes it easy to manage employee expenses and reimbursement.
 Our expense management software helps categorize, review, and approve employee reimbursements.
 Our suite of automation tools streamlines everything from receipt collection to request approvals.

 Want to learn more?
 Watch a demo video and see why businesses that choose Ramp save an average of 5% a year.